Autodesk/maya-hydra/doc/build.md

 #### 2. Download and Build Pixar USD

 See Pixar's official github page for instructions on how to build USD: https://github.com/PixarAnimationStudios/USD.
-Pixar has recently removed support for building Maya USD libraries/plug-ins in their github repository and ```build_usd.py```.
+Pixar has removed support for building Maya USD libraries/plug-ins in their github repository and ```build_usd.py```.

 |               |      ![](images/pxr.png)          |
 |:------------: |:---------------:                  |